-If your goal is to order food at a restaurant or carry on a basic conversation with someone, you will aim for the lower levels.
-If your goal is to read books, watch movies, and understand the complex Italian language, you should focus on the higher levels.
+If your goal is to order food at a restaurant or carry on a basic conversation with someone, you can aim for the first levels.
+If your goal is to read books, watch movies, and understand the complex Italian language, your strategies will be more involved and the journey more varied.

 Second of all, how much free time do you have?
-If you work full-time and have a family at home to take care of and other responsibilities, it might be difficult for you to set aside time every day (or even every week) to practice language learning.
-However, if this isn’t an issue for you – perhaps because of language learning interests or excites, then there shouldn’t be any problem setting aside some time each day or week for studying/language learning.
+If you work full-time and have a family at home to take care of and other responsibilities, it might be more challenging for you to set aside time every day (or even every week) to practice language learning.
+However, if this isn’t an issue for you – super lucky for you, then you should definitely set aside a chunk of time each day or week for studying/language learning.

 Third of all, how good are your language skills in general?
 Learning Italian should be relatively easy if you already know one or two other languages well enough to speak them fluently.
 But if this is the first language you’ve ever attempted learning Italian from scratch (or if it’s been a while since last time), things may take longer because there are many new concepts and vocabulary words that need to be memorized before they can become second nature.

 Furthermore, if English isn’t your native language either – meaning that neither language has any overlap with what was spoken at home during childhood – then things might even take longer than expected due to difficulties in pronunciation and grammar usage, which aren’t immediately apparent when just listening passively.